 The 2002 book Spy’s Fate is one of those novels you’d never discover unless you went into a bookstore.
 A recommendation by one of the staff and only stocked because of their passion for it, I picked it up on a whim after seeing it several times on visits to a local bookstore called The Book Table.
-The book is an excellent spy story told from a point of view rarely seen.
-Arnaldo Correa is the author and touted as one of the founders of noir writing in Cuba.
+The book is an excellent spy story told from a point of view that is rarely seen.
+Author Arnaldo Correa is touted as one of the founders of noir writing in Cuba.
 He is also probably the only spy writer to have his writing recommended by Fidel Castro!

 We eventually see our spy, Carlos Manuel, go on a road trip across America and dodging old CIA enemies.
-There are plenty of twists and turns and for a writer who lives in Cuba the story is quite balanced in its criticism of both the US and Cuban policies with neither government coming off especially well.
+There are plenty of twists and turns and for a writer who lives in Cuba the story is quite balanced in its criticism of both US and Cuban policies with neither government coming off especially well.
 Seeing a Cuban spy pull one over on the CIA is a refreshing change of pace and totally earned by the writing of the character.

 Although Correa is well known in Cuba as a master of the crime story, this appears to be the author’s only spy novel, or at least the only one written in English, and I highly suggest searching it out.